rthewhite/homebridge-homewizard/README.md

 - debug(optional): when set to true enables some extra logging regarding the http requests, usefull for debugging
 - valves(optional): object mapping valve name to thermometer name, the valves supported by the HW don't have an temperature meter in them.
 By using a thermometer in the same room you can use them as a thermostat, if you don't specify a thermometer the currentTemperature reported by the valve will be the same as the set target temperature.
 - heatlinks(optional): integer value with the duration (minutes) for your change of the target temperature with HeatLink.
 The default value is 60 minutes.
 If you choose 0 it will be an infinite duration.
+- switchTypes(optional): by default the plugin will assume that switches are lightbulbs, which is the case for a lot of people.
+This will cause Siri to turn of all switches when you see turn of the lights.
+If you have switches that are not lights, here you can specify their type and Siri will treat them accordingly.
+Available types are: fan, outlet, switch, lightbulb.

 ```
 {